-Take a piece of meat, season it well, and put it on the grill.
+This grilled flank steak recipe with chile rub couldn’t be easier.
+As the authors explain, “Take a piece of meat, season it well, and put it on the grill.
 Turn it over a few times.
 Don’t overcook it.
 Let it rest before slicing it against the grain.”

-Grilled Flank Steak With Chile Spice Rub Recipe
+Grilled Flank Steak with Chile Rub